Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/melissa-rory.md

 into Mikoshi/Soulkiller?

-At least to me, it seems Melissa has been caught in the same prison as V, who's one-way ticket is measured in calibur.
+At least to me, it seems Melissa has been caught in the same prison as V, who's one-way ticket is measured in calibers.